 The Ferris State University Department of Intercollegiate Athletics named Jon Coles to the associate athletics director position in August 2008.
+In 2017, he was honored as a Ferris State Distinguished Service Award recipient.

 A native of Greenville, Mich., Coles arrived at Ferris State after serving as the activities and athletics director/assistant principal at Big Rapids (Mich.)
 High School since 2004.
 During his stint at BRHS, Coles developed and implemented a Captain's Clinic while also creating a department slogan and a Cardinal Game Plan for College Athletics.
 He was a committee member of the Michigan Blue Ribbon Exemplary Award and served on the MIAAA Educational Athletics Committee.
 On the playing field, the Cardinals featured five all-state academic teams from 2007-08 and were the Central State Activities Association (CSAA) All-Sports Champions in 2007-08.
 Big Rapids hosted numerous Michigan High School Athletic Association (MHSAA) tournaments, including a state semi-final soccer match during his tenure.